bertvv/presentation-clean-bash/PITCHME.md

 ### Have no side effects

 - Don't change non-local variables!
-- Don't print on `stdout`
-    - unless that's the single responsibility of the function
-    - logging goes to `stderr` or a log file
 - Effect of function only depends on function parameters

 +++